top of page

 Kallol Gupta

-Assistant Professor of Cell Biology
+Associate Professor of Cell Biology

 Nanobiology Institute

-PhD Indian Institute of Science (2013)
+PhD: Indian Institute of Science (2013)

 Fellow of the 1851 Royal Commission, Oxford University (2013)